Digital protection is more than security; it’s about helping people lead their best lives online

 Today, over 60% of the world — about 4.8 billion people — is online.
 But our relationship with the internet is fraught.
 Even when it feels seamless, many of us know that we take major risks when we go online.
 Identity theft.
 Ransomware.
 Surveillance, both public and private, of our every move.
 Sometimes it can feel more like a necessary evil than the place of connection and joy the original creators of the internet envisioned.

-In the end, we want our ad to make cybersecurity challenges relatable and solvable.
+Ultimately, we want to make cybersecurity challenges relatable and solvable.
 Most people are not experts in antivirus, VPNs, firewalls and Bitcoin — they often feel abstract, confusing, or boring.
 But that doesn't mean people don’t still have valid concerns about their online lives.
-This ad tries to speak to them.

 The internet is changing — and our lives are changing with it.
 We recognize that digital protection is more than security; it’s safety, privacy, identity protection, performance, and more.
 We’re excited to embrace this new phase in our progress and to demonstrate to our customers today how we are committing to protecting them now and in the future to ensure a safer, better digital experience.